dengking/compiler-principle/docs/2-A-Simple-Syntax-Directed-Translator/2.2-Syntax-Definition/index.md

 ## 2.2.2 Derivations

+> NOTE:
+>
-> NOTE: In addition to using the word **derivation**/derive,  word **expand** is also used a lot.
+> In addition to using the word **derivation**/derive,  word **expand** is also used a lot.
 I think word **expand** can visually reflect the process of expanding an inner nodes of the parse tree describing in 2.2.3.

 A grammar derives strings by beginning with the start symbol and repeatedly replacing a nonterminal by the body of a production for that nonterminal.
 The **terminal strings** that can be derived from the start symbol form the *language* defined by the grammar.

+> NOTE:
+>
-> NOTE: Here is the definition of *language*, please recall my question in the first introduction that what a programming language is.
+> Here is the definition of *language*, please recall my question in the first introduction that what a programming language is.

 *Parsing* is the problem of taking a string of terminals and figuring out how to derive it from the **start symbol** of the grammar, and if it cannot be derived from the start symbol of the grammar, then reporting syntax errors within the string.

+> NOTE:
+>
-> NOTE: The process of parsing is the **inverse** of the process of deriving.
+> 一、The process of parsing is the **inverse** of the process of deriving.
 The process of deriving is to generate terminal strings in the direction of generation while the process of parsing is to find productions in the opposite direction of production.
 They are like [recursion](https://en.wikipedia.org/wiki/Recursion_(computer_science)) and [corecursion](https://en.wikipedia.org/wiki/Corecursion).
+>

-> NOTE: Implementation of *parsing* is described in chapter 2.4.
+> 二、Implementation of *parsing* is described in chapter 2.4.

 ## 2.2.3 Parse Trees

+> NOTE:
+>
-> NOTE:  [Parse tree](https://en.wikipedia.org/wiki/Parse_tree) reveal us of the power of  [tree](https://en.wikipedia.org/wiki/Tree_(data_structure)) structure, and it is an typical application of  [tree](https://en.wikipedia.org/wiki/Tree_(data_structure)).
+> 一、[Parse tree](https://en.wikipedia.org/wiki/Parse_tree) reveal us of the power of  [tree](https://en.wikipedia.org/wiki/Tree_(data_structure)) structure, and it is an typical application of  [tree](https://en.wikipedia.org/wiki/Tree_(data_structure)).
 Tree data structures figure prominently in compiling.
+>

-> NOTE:  [Parse tree](https://en.wikipedia.org/wiki/Parse_tree) is the software implementation of grammar.
+> [Parse tree](https://en.wikipedia.org/wiki/Parse_tree) is the software implementation of grammar.
+>

-> NOTE: Recall what concluded in 2.2.1 Definition of Grammars is that [Context-free grammar](https://en.wikipedia.org/wiki/Context-free_grammar) has the property of [recursion](https://en.wikipedia.org/wiki/Recursion_(computer_science))， so do  [tree](https://en.wikipedia.org/wiki/Tree_(data_structure)) structure.
+> 二、Recall what concluded in 2.2.1 Definition of Grammars is that [Context-free grammar](https://en.wikipedia.org/wiki/Context-free_grammar) has the property of [recursion](https://en.wikipedia.org/wiki/Recursion_(computer_science))， so do  [tree](https://en.wikipedia.org/wiki/Tree_(data_structure)) structure.
 This is one of reason why [tree](https://en.wikipedia.org/wiki/Tree_(data_structure)) structure is selected as  implementation of grammar.
+>

-> NOTE: This chapter gives the algorithm of build a parse tree according to the grammar.
+> This chapter gives the algorithm of build a parse tree according to the grammar.